justbeamit/beam/README.md

 # JustBeamIt Command Line Utility

-The JustBeamIt command line utility is a small Python script that takes advantage of the [http://justbeamit.com](http://justbeamit.com) API.
+The JustBeamIt `beam` command is a small Python script that takes advantage of the [http://justbeamit.com](http://justbeamit.com) API.
+At the moment, it only supports the sender's side of the transfer session, which means that the recipient will still have to go through the web app to receive the files.

 ### **Dependencies**